mhyfritz/walk-dir-sync/README.md

 # walk-dir-sync

-> Traverse a directory tree synchronously
+> Traverse a directory tree synchronously.
+Inspired by Python's `os.walk`

 **Work in progress**